-It seems that the NFT market followed a similar trajectory as the cryptocurrency market, which witnessed significant losses throughout 2022 with the collapse of Terra's LUNA and UST in May, as well as the downfall of the crypto exchange FTX in November.
-According to DappRadar industry report (2022) there were about 101M NFT trades during 2022, compared to about 58.6M NFT trades in 2021.
-To wit, more NFTs were traded at lower USD values.
+It seems that the NFT market followed a similar trajectory to the cryptocurrency market, which witnessed significant losses throughout 2022 with the collapse in May of that year of the Terra network’s LUNA and UST, as well as the collapse of the crypto exchange FTX in November.
+According to the DappRadar industry report (2022), there were about 101 million NFT trades during 2022, compared to about 58.6 million NFT trades in 2021.
+While the number of NFT trades increased over this period, the average value of the trades fell.